-Work Area Hazard Risk Level of Risk Control Measures Marquees Erecting marquees / marquee falling during show Injury to members of the public / employees / volunteers L Marquees to be supplied and erected by specialist contractor in accordance with Cork City Fire Guidelines.
-Site Electrical systems & equipment Electrocution L Generators to be used for power on site Staff to exercise care working with electricity - damage to equipment to be reported and item to be taken out of service.
-Site Working Environment -temperature / weather Fatigue, stress, sun burn / headaches L PPE provided for Stewards where necessary - wet gear / sun cream & hat Site Manual Handling (heavy or awkward loads) Injury to back (strain or sprain), L Staff who undertake manual handling as part of their work will be given specific manual handling training.
-Marquees Erecting marquees / marquee falling during show Injury to members of the public/employees/ volunteers L Marquees to be supplied and erected by specialist contractor in accordance with Cork City Fire Guidelines.
-Site Golf buggies used for transportation around site Injury to pedestrians / occupants L Full licence holders only allowed to drive golf buggies Site Working alone Physical violence,verbal abuse, injury to person L Staff are not required to work alone.
-Site Curraheen River Drowning М River to be fenced off as required, stewards to maintain watch to prevent access to river Site Public Health Infection /Contagion L All public health guidance as set out by HSE will be adhered to at all times e.g. social distancing, hand and/foot sanitisation.
+Work Area Hazard Risk Level of Risk Control Measures Marquees Erecting Marquees/Marquee falling during show Injury to members of the public/ employees/volunteers L Marquees to be supplied and erected by specialist contractor in accordance with Cork City Fire guidelines.
+Site Electrical Systems & Equipment Electrocution L Generators to be used for power for on-site staff to exercise care working with electricity - damage to equipment to be reported and item to be taken out of service.
+Site Working Environment - Temperature/Weather Fatigue, stress, sun burn/headaches L PPE provided for Stewards where necessary - wet gear/sun cream & hat Site Manual Handling (heavy or awkward loads) Injury to back (strain or sprain) L Staff who undertake manual handling as part of their work will be given specific manual handling training.
+Site Golf buggies used for transportation around site Injury to pedestrians/occupants L Full licence holders only allowed to drive golf buggies Site Working alone Physical violence, verbal abuse, injury to person L Staff are not required to work alone.
+Site Curraheen River Drowning М River to be fenced off as required, Stewards to maintain watch to prevent access to river Site Public Health Infection/Contagion L All public health guidance as set out by HSE will be adhered to at all times, e.g. social distancing, hand and/foot sanitisation.